MrQuatrelle/nvim/README.md

 ## About the config

 Bear in mind that this is a **personal** config for NeoVim.
-It has some opinionated settings that I know many *purists* don't approve, like using jkl; instead of hjkl.
-I also remapped many *standard* keybinds most people use, especially the LSP ones.
+It has some opinionated settings that I know many *purists* don't approve.
+I also remapped many *standard* keybinds most people use, especially the LSP ones, to others that made more sense to me.

 It also has some more elaborated configs for certain languages:
 - `rustaceanvim`, a plugin that works together with `rust-analyzer` (rust's official language server) to extend its functionality